 A duvet insert makes up the core of a duvet, a unique style of bedding designed to keep you warm on cold nights.
 Originating in Europe, a duvet consists of a duvet insert, a fabric shell filled most commonly with down, and a duvet cover, an additional fabric layer that protects the duvet insert from dirt and can be removed for easy cleaning

 As you search for a new duvet insert, you’ll be presented with a wide variety of options.
 Here we’ll discuss the most important factors to consider as you shop for the best duvet insert.

 What to Consider When Purchasing a Duvet Insert

 When shopping for a duvet insert, you may start to feel overwhelmed by the sheer amount of options you have to choose from.
 Additionally, bedding companies can sometimes use misleading language that makes it difficult to decipher the most important differences between products.

 We’re here to help you cut through the noise and figure out which duvet insert is best for you.
 The key factors to consider are the materials, size, weight, design, price, and temperature regulation.

+The type of materials used in the construction of your duvet insert will have the greatest impact on its overall performance and durability.
+This includes both the fill material and the shell material.
 Down is the traditional choice for duvet insert fill material.
-It also tends to be the most expensive and durable fill material available, however, high-quality forms of synthetic down alternatives such as Primaloft can rival the loft and warmth of down.
-When it comes to the shell material, cotton and polyester can both comprise quality fabrics, but polyester tends to be more durable.
+It also tends to be the most expensive and durable fill material available.
+However, high-quality forms of synthetic down alternatives such as Primaloft can rival the loft and warmth of down.
+When it comes to the shell material, cotton and polyester are both quality fabrics, but polyester tends to be more durable.

 Duvet inserts are typically available in sizes that are compatible with the most common bed sizes including twin, twin XL, full or double, queen, king, and California king.